adeelz92/adeelz92.github.io/_pages/about.md

   - /about.html
 ---

-**Adeel Zafar** is a fourth-year computer science PhD student at the University of Houston advised by [Guoning Chen](https://www2.cs.uh.edu/~chengu/).
-He is interested in developing scalable frameworks for the extraction, visualization, and analysis of vortices in large-scale turbulent flows.
+**Adeel Zafar** is a fourth-year computer science PhD student at the University of Houston advised by [Guoning Chen](https://www2.cs.uh.edu/~chengu/) and co-advised by [Di Yang](https://yang.me.uh.edu/).
+He is working on developing scalable frameworks for the extraction, visualization, and analysis of vortices in large-scale turbulent flows.
 Prior to his PhD, he obtained an MS in software engineering from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), where he was awarded the fully funded Shanghai Government Scholarship, and a BS in software engineering from [NUST](https://nust.edu.pk/).
 He has also worked as a software engineer at Techlogix Inc. in Islamabad, Pakistan, and as an image algorithm engineer at Mengbaby Inc. in Shanghai, China.
 Adeel is a fitness enthusiast who enjoys weight training and running in his free time.

 Research
 ======